 So how does blow molding exactly work?
 Blow molding is a manufacturing process is which your selected material (in this case, plastic resin), is melted and hollowed out.
 Once hollow, it’s formed into tube of plastic (parison).

-The parison is a tube-like plastic piece that allows compressed air to travel through and pushes the plastic out to match the mold of your designed piece.
+The parison is a tube-like plastic piece that allows compressed air to travel through, pushing the plastic out to match the mold of your designed piece.
 The part is ejected once the plastic is cooled and hardened.
-The part then is trimmed to remove flash, and other secondary operators.
+The part is then trimmed to remove flash and other secondary operators.

 Often, the process of plastic blow molding products may include hand trimming, where plastic products have an excess of material due to the extrusion blow molding process.
-The excess layer of material is trimmed off by a precision knife around the plastic product to cut the material away.
-Very often the excess plastic material is then recycled and reused to create new moldings.
-Spin trimmers are commonly used on materials such as, HDPE, PE and LDPE to trim a neck finish.
+The excess layer of material is trimmed off by a precision knife around the plastic product to cut the excess material away.
+The excess plastic material is then recycled and reused to create new moldings.
+Spin trimmers are commonly used on materials such as HDPE, PE, and LDPE to trim a neck finish.

 Before we begin the extrusion blow molding process, we take into consideration the important factors of polymer viscosity, melting point and strength, strain recovery, specified crystallization rates, and thermal properties.
-One of our most popular plastic resins chosen for plastic blow molding include high density polyethylene (HDPE) for extrusion blow plastic bottles.
+One of our most popular plastic resins chosen for plastic bottles is high density polyethylene (HDPE).
 This type of material is economical, resistant to impact, and provides a good moisture barrier that is compatible with different types of acids and caustics.
-HDPE is most commonly used in FDA approved food grade products due to its rigid properties.
+HDPE is most commonly used in FDA-approved food grade products due to its rigid properties.

 Our highly skilled engineers are ready to meet all your plastic blow molding needs with exceptional value and economical prices.
 Call us today for all of your plastic blow molding needs!